-If we search for "email data" using a slop value of '0' (the default), we get no results:
+If we search for "create file" using a slop value of '0' (the default), we get no results:

-But, if we use a slop value of '1' we get a result.
-"Email" and "data" separated by a single word: "address."
+But, if we use a slop value of '1' we get a result. "create" and "file" separated by a single word: "load".

-If we use a slop value of '3', we'll find an additional file:
+If we use a slop value of '3', we'll find two additional files:

 At a slop value of '4':